A COACH HOUSE WALLED GARDEN

 The terrace adjoining the house was dark and narrow, and dominated by an existing beautifully maintained but poorly positioned box knot feature.

 Replacing the dark concrete brick with pale paving and creating a pair of deep and wide steps on both sides of the box allowed the terrace to feel much more spacious while integrating the box feature much more effectively into the garden.
-To balance the long thin shape, the orientation of the garden was changed with new yew hedging around a simple green path providing strong horizontal divisions across the garden.
+To balance the long thin shape of the garden, the orientation was changed, with new yew hedging around a simple green path providing strong horizontal divisions across the garden.
 This draws the eye from side to side, making the garden feel much wider and creating better proportions for lawns and flower borders, as well as providing a simple backdrop to the planting.
 The planting in this plantspersons garden focused on seasonal highlights with a succession of colour and texture to provide ever-changing and pleasing planting combinations.

 HERB GARDEN WITH SUNKEN POOL